deg-skeletor/skeletor-plugin-stylelint/README.md

-# skeletor-plugin-csslint
+# skeletor-plugin-stylelint
-CSS Linting plugin for Skeletor
+A Skeletor plugin to lint CSS files with Stylelint